DaniPari99/ResearchTrack1/assignment2/README.md

 set a std velocity, for example equal to 2

-if the min distance of the frontal array become less than a certain threshold
+if the min distance of the frontal array becomes less than a certain threshold

 	if the min distance from right obstacles is greater than min distance from left obstacles